Learn how to become an OLLI instructor, propose your course, and teach effectively.

 Once your course has reached the maximum number of participants you have requested, those wishing to enroll are placed on a waiting list.
 If a spot opens, the OLLI office will contact people on the waiting list to try to fill the opening.
 If there are more than just a few people on the waiting list, you may be asked to offer a second section of the same course.
 You may choose to do so, or not.

 Following the completion of the course, participants will be emailed an online course feedback form.
 Participants are given one week to complete the feedback form.
 OLLI’s staff reviews all the forms and will provide a summary report of the feedback to you at the end of the semester.
 In addition, feedback is shared with curriculum committee to assist with planning for future semesters.
+If you wish to receive a summary report of the feedback from your course, please email Spring Younkin at firstname.lastname@example.org.

 Penn State and OLLI Policies